Home

 Sydney man admits pushing homosexual American off a cliff in 1988

-White will likely be sentenced by Justice Helen Wilson on Tuesday.
+White will be sentenced by Justice Helen Wilson on Tuesday.
 He faces a possible sentence of life in prison.

 “It’s not my fault,” Scott White allegedly replied.
 “The dumb (expletive) ran off the cliff.”